 Cone snails

-Cone snails are actually one of the most deadly animals in Australia and they look like pretty shells.
+Cone snails are one of the most deadly animals in Australia and they look like pretty shells.
 I have never seen one: they are most common in the north of Australia.
-Comfortingly, the venom has the capacity to kill 15 humans within just hours.
+Comfortingly, the venom has the capacity to kill 15 humans within hours.
 Worst yet, their harpoon-like tooth can inject venom through gloves and wetsuits.
 They are most often encountered walking on the beach or wading in the water.

 Wear shoes when walking in shallow water or rock pools to help avoid stepping on any of these creatures.
 Go looking for shells on a different beach where there are fewer dangerous Australians.